decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 - **expires_time** - OPTIONAL.
 Message Expired Time.
 The `expires_time` attribute is used for the sender to express when they consider the message to be expired, expressed in UTC Epoch Seconds (seconds since 1970-01-01T00:00:00Z).
 This attribute signals when the message is considered no longer valid by the sender.
 When omitted, the message is considered to have no expiration by the sender.

 - **body** - REQUIRED.
-The `body` attribute contains all the message type specific attributes of the message type indicated in the `type` attribute.
+The `body` attribute contains all the data and structure defined uniquely for the schema associated with the `type` attribute.
 This attribute MUST be present, even if empty.
 It MUST be a JSON object conforming to [RFC 7159](https://datatracker.ietf.org/doc/html/rfc7159).

 With respect to headers, DIDComm Messaging follows the extensibility pattern established by the JW* family of standards.
 A modest inventory of predefined "header" fields is specified, as shown above.
 Additional fields with unreserved names can be added at the discretion of producers and consumers of messages; any software that doesn't understand such fields SHOULD ignore them and MUST NOT fail because of their inclusion in a message.
-This is appropriate for a simple, flat data model.

 Aligning with [RFC 6648](https://tools.ietf.org/html/rfc6648.html), DIDComm Messaging explicitly rejects the `X-*` headers convention that creates divergent pseudo-standards; if a new header needs broad support, proper standardization is required.
 Since we expect header fields to be small in number and modest in complexity, we expect this sort of powerful extensibility to be unnecessary in most cases.

-#### The Empty Message

-Sometimes, only headers need to be communicated; there is no content for the body.
-DIDComm explicitly defines a message type with MIURI `https://didcomm.org/reserved/2.0/empty` for this purpose.
-This message may or may not include an actual `body` element; if present, its value MUST be `null` or an empty JSON object.

 #### Simple vs. Structured

 Headers can be simple (mapping a header name to an integer or a string) or structured (mapping a header name to JSON substructure -- an array or JSON object).
 When defining a new header type, the following guidelines apply:

 * Headers SHOULD NOT use more structure than necessary; simple headers are preferred.
 * However, a header value SHOULD NOT require interpretation over and above ordinary JSON parsing.
-Prefer JSON structure to specialized string DSLs like the one that encodes media type preferences in an HTTP `Accept` header. ([HTTP Structured Headers](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-15) provide similar functionality but are unnecessary here, since **DIDComm plaintext messages** already has an easily parseable syntax.)
+Prefer JSON structure to specialized string DSLs like the one that encodes media type preferences in an HTTP `Accept` header. ([HTTP Structured Headers](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure-15) provide similar functionality but are unnecessary here, since **DIDComm plaintext messages** already have an easily parseable syntax.)
 * Headers that are only meaningful together SHOULD be grouped into a JSON object.

+#### The Empty Message

+Sometimes, only headers need to be communicated; there is no content for the body.
+DIDComm explicitly defines a message `type` [MTURI](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0003-protocols#message-type-and-protocol-identifier-uris) `https://didcomm.org/reserved/2.0/empty` for this purpose.
+This message MUST include an actual `body` element; its value MUST be an empty JSON object.

 ### DID Rotation

 DIDComm Messaging is based on [DIDs](https://www.w3.org/TR/did-core/) and their associated [DID Documents](https://www.w3.org/TR/did-core/#dfn-did-documents).
-Changes to keys and endpoints are the concern of each [DID](https://www.w3.org/TR/did-core/) method and are utilized but not managed by DIDComm Messaging.
+Changes to keys and endpoints are the concern of each DID method and are utilized but not managed by DIDComm Messaging.
 DID Rotation serves a very specific and narrow need to switch from one DID method to another.
 This is very common at the beginning of a new DIDComm Messaging relationship when a public DID or a temporary DID passed unencrypted is rotated out for a DID chosen for the relationship.
 As rotation between one DID and another is outside the scope of any DID method, the details of DID Rotation are handled within DIDComm Messaging itself.

 A DID is rotated by sending a message of any type to the recipient to be notified of the rotation.
 The message MUST be encrypted, MUST use the new DID, and MUST include one additional attribute as a message header:

 - **from_prior**: REQUIRED.
 A JWT, with `sub`: new DID and `iss`: prior DID, with a signature from a key authorized by prior DID.
 Standard [JWT](https://datatracker.ietf.org/doc/html/rfc7519) Practices for creating and signing the JWT MUST be followed.

 Care should be taken when choosing when to rotate from one DID to another.
-The timing of the rotation may cause some lost messages if messages are being rapidly received.
+The timing of the rotation may cause some lost messages if messages are arriving rapidly.
 Coordination must also be made with other agents representing the same DID.
-A rotation at the very beginning of a relationship is a good time, as well as a quiet period in communication.
+Rotating at the very beginning of a relationship or during a quiet period in communication is optimal.

 When a message is received from an unknown DID, the recipient SHOULD check for existence of the `from_prior` header.
 The JWT in the`from_prior` attribute is used to extract the prior DID (`iss`) and is checked to verify the validity of the rotation.
 The recipient then associates the message with context related to the known sender.
 The new DID and associated DID Document information MUST be used for further communication.
-The Message Oriented nature of DIDComm MAY result in message sent prior to the rotation being received after the rotation.
+The asynchronous and best-effort nature of DIDComm Messaging MAY result in a message sent prior to the rotation being received after the rotation.
 The message recipient MUST ignore those messages to lower security risk in the case of rotation from a potentially compromised key.

 The validity of the DID Rotation is verified by checking the JWT signature against the key indicated in the `kid` header parameter.
 The indicated key MUST be authorized in the DID Document of the prior DID (`iss`).

 The `from_prior` attribute MUST be included in messages sent until the party rotating receives a message sent to the new DID.
 After the first rotation header is processed, the `from` header no longer contains an unknown DID on subsequent messages.
-As such, no further processing of the `from_prior` header is necessary and may be ignored.
+As such, no further processing of the `from_prior` header is necessary; the header may then be ignored.

 #### JWT Details